COURSE OVERVIEW

 Dr Alan Fimister

-Dr Alan Fimister is Assistant Professor of Dogmatic Theology at Holy Apostles College and Seminary in Connecticut and Director of the Dialogos Institute.
-He studied at Oxford University (1994–1999), where he was senior scholar in theology at Exeter College and president of the Oxford University Newman Society.
+Dr Alan Fimister is Director of the Dialogos Institute.
+He studied at Oxford University (1994–1999), where he was senior scholar in theology at Exeter College and president of Oxford University's Newman Society.

 He also studied at the International Theological Institute in Austria (2000–2002), before doing his PhD and teaching at the University of Aberdeen (2002–2007), after which he returned to teach at the International Theological Institute.